 This course is offered as a dual enrollment option through the Rutgers School of Health Science Professionals (4 credits).
 The minimum level of satisfactory performance in this course is a 'C' or better.
 To receive a 'C' (73 average) or better, students must first complete ALL course requirements specified above, including meeting the minimum attendance expectation.
 Students who have a 'C' (73 average) cumulative average or better at the end of marking period three will be eligible to take the Rutgers School of Health Professions, Health Science Careers standardized exam to determine college credit.
-For Anatomy and Physiology 2 - 50% of standardized exam grade + 50% high school grade = Rutgers School of Health Professions grade that will be listed on Rutgers SHP transcript.
+For Anatomy and Physiology 2, the Rutgers School of Health Professions exam grade will be the grade listed on Rutgers SHP transcript.
 All students must attain a 'C' (73 average) or better to earn college credits.
 Minimum passing standardized exam grade must be at least 70% before calculations of college transcript grade can be determined.